 Base Driving Privileges

-Even if you retain your civilian driver’s license (or get a restricted license), most military bases suspend driving privileges for 12 months after a reckless driving conviction.
-You cannot drive on base even if you live on base.
+Even if you retain your civilian driver’s license (or get a restricted license), some military bases may have a policy of suspending your privileges on the base.

 Career Progression